 In your second year, at Level 5, you will increasingly apply, consolidate and develop your knowledge and skills in relation to more complex design projects, working with existing sites.
+You will learn more about the diverse users of interiors, and how to create spaces and effects that improve the quality of our lives.
 You will begin to work with greater independence at this level, as you will be encouraged to select and apply conceptual, technical and communication skills to design projects.